osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

         - Laser Cannon
             - Has random spread from -0.5 to 0.5 degrees on 2nd and 3rd shot
             - Does 60 to 120 damage instead of 75 to 150 damage.
-        - Tweaked the nuclear fallout sparkle effect a bit
+        - Tweaked the nuclear fallout sparkle effect a bit (spread out more)
         - Added the fallout sparkle effect to Tsar Bomba
         - Spaced out the bomblets in Funky Bomb over time slightly to prevent dudding on direct hit
+        - Renamed 'Small Battery' drop to 'Batteries'

     Landscapes:
     	- Cities